MrArCode/MrArCode/README.md

 <h1 align="center">MrArCode - Java & Kotlin Developer</h1>

 <p align="center" style="font-size: 18px;">
 Hello!
-I’m MrArCode, a Java & Kotlin Developer with a strong passion for backend development.
-I’m driven by a curiosity for how systems work, from programming languages to databases, and I love building scalable, efficient applications.
-I’m also fascinated by artificial intelligence and always exploring new tools to expand my skill set.
-Let’s create something impactful!
+I’m MrArCode, a dedicated Java & Kotlin Developer with a deep passion for backend development.
+I thrive on exploring how different systems work, from programming languages to databases and APIs, and I enjoy diving into the mechanics that drive technology forward.
+I'm particularly interested in creating scalable, high-performance applications and optimizing backend systems.
+I'm also fascinated by artificial intelligence and its potential, regularly experimenting with new tools and frameworks to deepen my understanding and stay at the forefront of tech innovation.
+Let’s connect and create something impactful together!
 </p>

 ## 🧰 Tech Stack & Skills